 Is your program Orton-Gillingham based?

-Because of his unique professional training, Steve understood that all the major reading programs had something positive to give to an emerging or struggling reader.
-He could see what worked and didn’t work well within each system.
-What he noticed was that most of the major reading programs do not seem to learn from one another, much less incorporate their best practices.
-To Steve, the programs seemed isolated from one another and they missed the opportunity to learn from and incorporate, best practices.
-Over the years, Steve began to blend his teaching more and more until finally, he decided to spend six months figuring out the system and another six months developing the curriculum that only used the best and most effective components to teach reading — regardless of the methodology.
-What came out was the base for
+All the major programs have something to give to an emerging reader.
+What Steve noticed through his work with struggling readers and kids with dyslexia is that the major programs do not seem to learn from one another.
+Locked in their own view of how to teach reading, they miss the opportunity to incorporate approaches that may bhelp their students learn to read more effectively but are not proprietary.
+Over the years, Steve began to blend his teaching more and more until finally, he decided to spend six months developing a program that only used the best and most effective components, regardless of the methodology.

 Does your program work with kids with ADD/ADHD?